 Unit testing goes hand in hand with agile programming of all flavours as it is built-in tests which enable to make changes more quickly.
 It can be defined as unit tests facilitating safe refactoring.

 Unit testing makes sure to improve the quality of the code as it identifies every fault which may arise before code is sent further for integration testing.
 Unit testing exposes the edge cases and creates better code.
-Unit testing provides good quality of code.
+It provides good quality of code.

 - Finds Software Bugs at Early Stage